 Reading in the screen age has changed dramatically.
 We are no longer confined to the pages bound between the covers of printed books.
 In this digital age, books no longer have to be heavy or bulky.
-In fact, an eBook doesn’t have weight, dimensions, or any other real physical attributes.
-However, what it does have arefile types and file sizes.
-A well formatted eBook becomes reading material, and is properly displayed on the right device or screen.
+An eBook doesn’t have weight, dimensions, or any other accurate physical attributes.
+However, what it does have are file types and file sizes.

-eBooks come in several formats, but there only a few that stand out as favorites.
-The most used file formats for eBooks are
+eBooks come in several formats, but they’re only a few that stand out as favorites.
+The most used file formats for eBooks are:

 An eBook comes in many different file formats.
-Each of which will require their own compatible reader.
+Each of which will require a compatible reader.
 The right eBook reader will translate the bits of data found in the eBook file and display them as words or pictures on the screen.
-The result will be a virtual book page that you can read as you would a physical, paper book page.
+The result will be a virtual book page that you can read as a physical, paper book page.

-Though what you see on screen might be similar to a physical page, you’ll now have more ways of interacting with it.
+Though what you see on the screen might be similar to a physical page, you’ll now have more ways of interacting with it.
 You can change the font style, font size, page size, backlight intensity, and so much more.
-With the latest eBook technologies, you can even enjoy complementing media embedded into the pages such as music, audio, and animation for a more engaging and immersive reading experience.
-These interactive functionalities add a whole different level of enjoying your book titles that’s not possible with physical books.
+With the latest eBook technologies, you can enjoy complementing media embedded into the pages, such as music, audio, and animation, for a more engaging and immersive reading experience.
+These interactive functionalities add a different level of enjoying your book titles that’s not possible with physical books.

-EPUB stands for Electronic Publication.
+ePUB stands for Electronic Publication.
 It is a well-known open digital format for storing eBooks that anyone can use.
-There are plenty of EPUB eBook readers available online for mobile and desktop users.
+Many Readers, including NOOK, Adobe Digital Editions, Sony reader, Google e-readers, and other e-reader devices, can open ePUB files.
+There are plenty of ePUB eBook readers available online for mobile and desktop users.
 Sadly, Kindle is not one of them.
-Kindle has made it a point not to include EPUB as a valid file type for their Kindle devices.
-This is a business move that protects their bottom line by essentially forcing Kindle users to use and purchase eBooks formatted using the exclusive proprietary Kindle file types.
+Kindle has made it a point not to include ePUB format as a valid file type for their Kindle devices.
+This business move protects their bottom line by forcing Kindle users to use and purchase eBooks formatted using only proprietary Kindle file types.
 However, there are a few ways to circumvent this problem.
-The most popular method is with the help of a free open-source eBook reader to convert EPUB books to the valid Kindle file format.
+The most popular method is with the help of a free, open-source eBook reader to convert ePUB books to the valid Kindle file format.

-EPUB3 is the latest innovation of this eBook format standard.
-It utilizes a lot of new interactive features that are provided by web standards such as HTML5 and CSS3.
-One of the most important of these interactive functions is the read aloud function wherein words on the page are read aloud.
-Other interactive features that enhance the reading experience include pop up definitions of words, narrations, music and audio, and even animated illustrations.
+ePUB3 is the latest innovation of this eBook format standard.
+There are differences between ePUB3 and ePUB. ePUB3 utilizes many new interactive features provided by web standards, such as HTML5 and CSS3.
+One of the most critical interactive functions is the read-aloud function, wherein words on the page are read aloud.
+Other interactive features that enhance the reading experience include pop-up definitions of words, narrations, music and audio, and even animated illustrations.

-EPUB3 is capable of using both reflowable and fixed layout for eBooks.
-Reflowable format means that elements such as text and images are no longer fixed on the page.
-This is an especially important feature since different reading devices have different screen sizes.
+ePUB3 is capable of using both reflowable and fixed-layouts for eBooks.
+The reflowable format means that elements such as text and images are no longer fixed on the page.
+It is an essential feature since different reading devices have different screen sizes.
 With the reflowable layout, no element is pushed out of the screen.
-Everything adjusts automatically to fit the screen display for an effective reading experience.
-EPUB3 also allows media overlays and changeable elements such as adjustable file styles and size.
+Everything adjusts automatically to fit the screen display for a compelling reading experience. ePUB3 also allows media overlays and changeable parts such as adjustable file styles and size.

-The Fixed-layout eBook is “fixed” and static.
+The Fixed-layout eBook is “fixed.”
 You cannot make changes to the layout.
-This means that you’re stuck with the font style and size.
-Depending on screen size, some elements such as images and words may be pushed off screen.
+It means that you’re stuck with the font style and size.
+Depending on screen size, some elements such as images and words may be pushed off-screen.
 To view these, you must scroll or zoom in and out of the page.
-Even with fixed layout, if the eBook utilizes the EPUB3 standard, interactive features are still supported.
+Even with an interactive format, if the eBook utilizes the ePUB3 standard, interactive features are still supported.